A guide to the top Zendesk products in 2026

 What it is: Zendesk Sell is a sales CRM designed to help your sales team manage their pipeline, track customer interactions, and automate parts of their outreach.

-Pros: It has a clean, easy-to-use interface and a solid mobile app for reps who aren’t at their desks.
-One of its best features is its link to Zendesk Support, which lets your sales team see a prospect’s support ticket history.
-That context can be incredibly valuable during a sales call.
+Pros: It has a clean, easy-to-use interface and a solid mobile app for reps who aren't at their desks.
+One of its best features is its link to Zendesk Support, which lets your sales team see a prospect’s support ticket history, providing valuable context for sales conversations.

 Pricing: Zendesk Sell is not included in the Zendesk Suite.
 It has its own pricing, starting with the "Sell Team" plan at $19 per agent/month (billed annually).